merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 anvi-run-hmms -c Kowarsky_et_al.db -T 10
 ```

-As the authors mentioned in their study, the output from the `anvi-run-hmms` showed 0 rRNA gene hits.
+The output from the `anvi-run-hmms` step showed 0 rRNA gene hits, which was in agreement with the authors' statement in the paper.
 But the same output indicated that there were some bacterial single-copy core genes in the assembly.

-Whenever there is a new contigs database, I take a quick look at the occurrence of the number bacterial and archaeal single-copy core genes, since this is a great way to roughly estimate [the number of bacterial or archaeal genomes one should expect to find in an assembly]({% post_url anvio/2015-12-07-predicting-number-of-genomes %}).
+Whenever there is a new contigs database, I take a quick look at the occurrence of the number bacterial and archaeal single-copy core genes, since this is a great way to roughly estimate [the number of genomes one should expect to find in an assembly]({% post_url anvio/2015-12-07-predicting-number-of-genomes %}).

 Running these two commands,